souenzzo/graal/docs/reference-manual/native-image/guides/create-heap-dump-from-native-executable.md

 # Create a Heap Dump from a Native Executable

-With GraalVM Enterprise Edition you can create a heap dump of a running executable to monitor its execution.
+You can create a heap dump of a running executable to monitor its execution.
 Just like any other Java heap dump, it can be opened with the [VisualVM](../../../tools/visualvm.md) tool.

-A executable created by the `native-image` tool does not implement JVMTI agent, so it's not possible to trigger a heap dump using conventional tools such as _VisualVM_ or _jmap_.
-However, you can build a native executable so that it dumps its heap in three ways:
+You can build a native executable so that it dumps its heap in three ways:

-1. The initial heap of a native executable can be dumped using the `-XX:+DumpHeapAndExit` command-line option.
+1. Dump the initial heap of a native executable using the `-XX:+DumpHeapAndExit` command-line option.
-2. The native executable can create a heap dump when it receives a `USR1` signal (other supported signals are `QUIT/BREAK` for stack dumps and `USR2` to dump runtime compilation information).
-The command-line option to use is `-H:+AllowVMInspection`.
+2. Build a native executabke with the `-H:+AllowVMInspection` option.
+Then create heap dumps sending `USR1` (other supported signals are `QUIT/BREAK` for stack dumps and `USR2` to dump runtime compilation information).
-3. You can write a method that will create a heap dump at certain points in the lifetime of your application.
-For example, when certain conditions are met while running a native executable, your application code can trigger a heap dump.
-A dedicated [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspection.java) API exists for this purpose.
+3. Create a heap dumps programmatically through the [`org.graalvm.nativeimage.VMRuntime#dumpHeap`](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/VMInspection.java) API.

 All three approaches are described below.

->Note: This feature is available with **GraalVM Enterprise** only.
-This feature is not available on the Microsoft Windows platform.
+>Note: Creating heap dumps is not available on the Microsoft Windows platform.

 ## Dump the Initial Heap of a Native Executable